Matthew-Mosior/fasta-region-inspector/README.md

 ## Building the project
 This software was developed on an M1 mac.

+You will need:
+- The GHC compiler
+  - I recommend downloading this via [GHCup](https://www.haskell.org/ghcup/).
+- The Haskell Stack Tool (https://docs.haskellstack.org/en/stable/install_and_upgrade/).

 It has not been tested on other operating systems or chipsets, but should run perfectly fine on [Stack](https://docs.haskellstack.org/en/stable/README/)-supported operating systems, including:
 - Windows
 - MacOS